askholme/django_minifiedstorage/README.md

 aimed at supporting a workflow where main asset management is handled outside Django but Django still needs to support the production deployment.
-It extends the ManifestStaticFilesStorage from 1.7 to provide the following features on top the existing md5-hasing
+It extends the ManifestStaticFilesStorage from 1.7 to provide the following features on top

 * Automatic minification of js/css files
-* Automatic generating of .gz version for all assets
+* Automatic generation of .gz version for all assets

+In the intended usecase grunt,brunch,gulp or similiar frontend tool is used to manage assets in development.
+This extension then provides the django specific logic needed for sane production deployment i.e. it generates assets which are minified and contains hashes in the filename to allow a "cache forever" strategy.
+Additionally .gz files are generated to allow for serving such to supporting clients.

+All minification and compression happens at deployment time (when calling collectstatic) so to support high-throughput cases where generation for each request is impractical.

-### Design philosphy
+### Design philosophy

 * Small code base based mainly on existing Django functionality
-* Pure python requirements to allow use in production environments
+* No non-python dependencies to simplify production deployment

 ### Requirements

 * Django 1.7 or later
-* [Slimit](https://github.com/rspivak/slimit) (unless other js minification is supplied)
+* [Slimit](https://github.com/rspivak/slimit) (unless other js minification engine is used)
-* [csscompressor](https://github.com/sprymix/csscompressor) (unless other css minification is supplied)
+* [csscompressor](https://github.com/sprymix/csscompressor) (unless other css minification engine is used)
-* Python zlib (unless Gzipping is turned off)
+* Python zlib (for gzipping generation)

 ## Usage
 Install from pip